 - Symptoms: Lethargy, hyper-salivation, vomiting, diarrhea, pale gums, unconsciousness

-- A lot of diet foods contain Xylitol and this can cause your dog’s blood pressure to drop dangerously.
+- Many diet foods contain Xylitol, which can cause your dog’s blood pressure to drop dangerously.
 It can also cause liver failure.
 Personally, I’m on a lifelong Keto plan and use Xylitol just about every day.
-I’m always super cautious about anything I make and ingredients I use.
+I’m always super cautious about anything I make and the ingredients I use.

 - It’s worth noting that studies have found that Xylitol may well belong at the very top of this list of dangerous foods for dogs.

-- Xylitol is found in many foods you may not expect it such as peanut butter and candy so be a label reader.
+- Xylitol is found in many foods you may not expect, such as peanut butter and candy, so be a label reader.

 - Symptoms: Vomiting, weakness, lethargy, tremors, seizure, coma

 - Treatment: Call your vet quickly.
 Do not induce vomiting unless specifically directed to by your vet.

 - It only takes a small amount to cause kidney damage very quickly or even death.